ktonosaki/glmmDMR/tutorial/tutorial_glmmDMR.md

 # glmmDMR Tutorial (Detailed Reference)

 This document is a practical, detailed reference for glmmDMR, covering what each script does, key options, and input/output formats.
+For a quick overview of the pipeline, see [README.md](../README.md).

-Target scripts:
+**Target scripts:**
 - `summarize_extractor.py`
 - `BinomTest.py`
 - `prepare_matrix.sh`